FAST-LB/pyGCodeDecode/README.md

         simulation.plot_3d()

-pyGCD can also be used to create files defining an event series for ABAQUS simulations:
+pyGCD can also be used to create files defining an event series for ABAQUS simulations.

         generate_abaqus_event_series(
                 simulation=simulation,